torrespro/java11_reasons_to_upgrade/README.md

 Additionally, if you are using Maven to build your source code, you need to upgrade the Maven Compiler plugin to > 3.5 version.

 Service SDK 8.0 uses Spring Boot 2.1 and Spring 5.1

+#### Quarkus Support for JDK 11
+They plan to drop Java 8 support in a few releases, probably around 1.6.
+Source: https://quarkus.io/blog/quarkus-1-3-1-final-released/

 ### Application servers impact